 This article is not a part of my autobiography.
 Autobiographies are not written by persons like me but by persons with extraordinary achievements like the Nobel Laureate S. Chandrasekhar, who has written "A Scientific Autobiography: S Chandrasekhar, 2011" edited by Kameshwar C. Wali.
 Wali has also written "Chandra: A Boigraphy of S. Chandrasekhar".
-I write about my education only for my students and younger members of my family, to give an idea of my education in very difficult circumstances.
+I write about my education only for my students and younger members of my family, to give an idea of education in very difficult circumstances.
 Many of them have been privileged to study in a secure and comfortable environment provided by their parents and cannot imagine the difficulties I faced.
-To understand the circumstances of my education, Delhi, 2017, link: https://phoolanprasad.files.wordpress.com/2019/03/sunita_udan-6.10.2017.pdf).
+To understand the circumstances of my education better, it is necessary to read some parts of Sunta's book Udan (by Sunita Sristi, Sad Publication, Delhi, 2017, link: https://phoolanprasad.files.wordpress.com/2019/03/sunita_udan-6.10.2017.pdf).

-Three points, which played important role in my education, are (i) an utmost care taken by my guardian (eldest brother, Chandan Prasad - to whom I dedicated my first book, 1984) without any interference in the choice of the subject of my study, (ii) my teachers who took interest in my education and guided me and (iii) my own determination to learn the subjects of my study deeply - without thinking of the difficulties I may face in getting a job.
-In this article, I shall refer to my eldest brother simply as "Brother".
-In this write up, I shall also describe a bit of living conditions in two villages (one in UP and another in WB) and Calcutta (now known as Kolkata).
+Three points, which played important role in my education, are (i) an utmost care taken by my guardian (eldest brother, Chandan Prasad - to whom I dedicated my first book, 1984) without any interference in the choice of the subject of my study, (ii) my teachers who took interest in my education and guided me and (iii) my own determination to learn the subjects of my study deeply - without thinking of the difficulties I faced.
+In this article, I shall refer refer to the eldest brother simply as "Brother".
+In this write up, I shall also describe a bit of living conditions in two villages and Calcutta (now known as Kolkata).

-Nursery and Primary School, 1947 - 1952: I vaguely remember that I first started going to a school at Lohapur, a small village in Birbhum district in WB in the later half of 1947.
+Nursery and Primary School, 1947 - 1952: I vaguely remember that I first started going to school at Lohapur, a small village in Birbhum district in WB in the later half of 1947.
 The year is clear because I remember the day when Mahatma Gandhi was assassinated and there was gloom at home and in the village.
 Soon I returned to Khejuri, a village in Ballia district in UP, and was admitted in class "Ka" equivalent of first nursery class.
 After a few months I was in class "Kha" and after a year in class 1.